theolivenbaum/resin/README.md

 Even though you could be thinking about the values of fields as being objects, any Object, any IComparable even, that would actually make even more sense, to start with you will only solve the querying part, not the custom sorting of results that Lucene is capable of.
 Therefore you don't need your values to be of type IComparable, they can be strings.

-###The heckler

-"You said that the scanning process needs to be fast yet you make the tokens lower-case.
-Don't you know that comparing with ordinal invariant culture and in upper case is faster?"

-No sir I did not know that.
-The reason is because even though I will never be looking directly into an index file, there would be no use, it's binary and I'm not that smart, I cannot stand knowing that those tokens lie there on my disk, screaming, like they're in pain or something.

-"Oh, binary?
-Why not text, why not JSON?"

-Because converting binary into the kind of object graph we need at querying time is faster.

-"Well do you have specs for the binary file formats?
-Because if you're making up your own file format you got to have that.
-I mean, you just have to.
-Isn't that right?
-Kenny, isn't that right?"

-All data structures are serialized using protobuf-net.

-"Oh, that's pretty cewl."

-Yeah, I know, it's a great framework and apparently a great protocol.
-Found it by googling "serialize binary c# fast".

 <a name="citizens"></a>
 ###FIrst class citizens